-The Children's Museum of the East End features a number of themed play spaces: children can run a general store or a soda fountain, enjoy a story inside an upside-down book, crawl through hollow logs and mouse holes, sail a ship, drive a fire truck or tractor, play mini-golf, and more.
+The Children's Museum of the East End features a number of themed play spaces.
+Children can run a general store or soda fountain, enjoy a story inside an upside-down book, crawl through hollow logs and mouse holes, sail a ship, drive a fire truck or tractor, play mini-golf, and more.
 The museum's open arts-and-crafts studio features ongoing drop-in projects.
-Though the museum is aimed at kids ages 2 to 7, there is a special discovery area for pre-walking kids, and the museum also offers a wide array of children’s programming, performances, special events, and classes.
+Though the museum is aimed at kids 2 to 7, there is a special discovery area for pre-walking kids, and the museum also offers an array of children’s programming, special events, and more.

 Kangaroo Kids Inflatable Party Center — Deer Park

-This indoor bounce space is mainly a birthday party space, but it does offer occasional weekend and weekday two-hour open-bounce play sessions geared for kids ages 2 to 10.
+This indoor bounce space is mainly a birthday party venue, but it does offer occasional weekend and weekday two-hour, open-bounce sessions geared for kids 2 to 10.
 Be sure to call ahead, as times and days vary.

 LazerLand — Commack

-In addition to providing 5,500-square-feet of space in its multi-level facility, this laser tag venue hosts dodgeball and gaga games and open play hours.
-Weekday and weekend hours are available; check the schedule in advance as hours vary.
+In addition to its 5,500 square feet of space in a multilevel facility, this laser tag venue hosts dodgeball and gaga games and open-play hours.
+Weekday and weekend hours are available; check the schedule as hours vary.

 Lyrical Children's Preschool and Learning Center — Calverton

-Though Lyrical Children offers a variety of ongoing classes for children of all ages, it also offers a weekly meet-up, Grown-up and Me Play and Explore, for kids 18 months to 4 years.
-Share time exploring a wide variety of hands-on manipulatives, creating art, pretending in the dramatic play, and more.
+Lyrical Children offers a variety of classes for children of all ages.
+It also offers a weekly meet-up, grown-up-and-me play, and more for kids 18 months to 4 years.
+Share time exploring a variety of hands-on manipulatives, creating art, enjoying dramatic play, and more.
 Open on weekdays only; call in advance.

 Safari Adventure — Riverhead

-One of the indisputable highlights of Safari Adventure is Kilimanjaro Soft Play, a four-level maze with tunnels, slides, balls, and cargo nets.
+One of the highlights of Safari Adventure is Kilimanjaro Soft Play, a four-level maze with tunnels, slides, balls, and cargo nets.
 There are also three giant inflatable bouncers and an arcade featuring 30 games, as well as a snack bar.
-For the younger set, there's a dedicated toddler zone and a sensory area with a sand table, train table, and small toys.
-If the kids get over-stimulated, retire to the "sensory calming spa" to wind down.
-Safari Adventures is geared for kids ages 1 to 10; there are no time limits or check-in times.
-Birthday parties and weekend and weekday hours are available.
+There's a dedicated toddler zone, and a sensory area with a sand table, train table, and small toys.
+If the kids get overstimulated, retire to the sensory calming spa to wind down.
+Safari Adventure is geared for kids 1 to 10; there are no time limits or check-in times.
+Birthday parties are available.

-Sandbox is a low-key, aesthetically pleasing space where imaginative play takes precedence.
+Sandbox is a low-key, aesthetically pleasing space where imaginative play is encouraged.

 Sandbox Playspace — Huntington

-This soothing, Waldorf-inspired play space encourages open-ended, imaginative, unplugged play that nourishes the senses and is an equally pleasant place for adults to unwind.
-Sandbox features handcrafted toys made of natural materials such as wood, silk, and wool, and is specially designed for kids from birth to 5 years, so there's no worrying about your little one getting overwhelmed.
-The space has a variety of play areas, including a kitchen, balance toys, slide, puzzles, trucks, and a car track, and a super-cool tepee and campfire.
-Classes and birthday parties are also offered.
-Weekday and weekend hours are available; socks are required.
+This soothing space encourages open-ended, imaginative, unplugged play that nourishes the senses.
+It is an equally pleasant place for adults to unwind.
+Sandbox features handcrafted toys made of natural materials such as wood, silk, and wool, and is especially designed for kids from birth to 5 years There's no worrying about your little ones getting overwhelmed.
+The space has a variety of play areas, including a kitchen, balance toys, slide, puzzles, trucks, a car track, and a super-cool tepee and campfire.
+Classes and birthday parties are offered.
+Socks are required.
 Read our review of Sandbox here.

 StrikeForce Sports — Deer Park

-This facility gives children ages 10 and older a chance to play indoor airsoft games (airsoft play involves propelling plastic pellets at opponents from specially designed electric or gas-powered replica guns).
-Sessions are four to six hours long and include about seven games; kids should be prepared to be hit by BBs and must wear goggles and protective clothing.
+This facility gives children ages 10 and older a chance to play indoor airsoft games.
+In airsoft, competitors propel plastic pellets at opponents from specially designed electric or gas-powered replica guns.
+Sessions are four to six hours long and include about seven games.
+Kids should be prepared to be hit by pellets and must wear goggles and protective clothing.
 Guns and other gear can be rented on site.
-Weekday and weekend sessions are available.

 Tumbling Tunes — East Northport

-Children ages 6 months to 8 years will love this creative play space offering weekly music, gymnastics, movement, and art classes.
-Open play sessions give kids access to an imaginative play area, book nook, baby corner, and craft table.
-Tumbling Tunes also offers two drop-off sessions: Drop & Shop and Parents' Night Out (all ages), as well as after-school care.
-Weekday and weekend hours are available, and reservations are required.
-Enrollment is ongoing and semesters are prorated from the time you register.
+Children 6 months to 8 years will love this creative space that offers weekly music, gymnastics, movement, and art classes.
+Open-play sessions give kids access to an imaginative play area, book nook, baby corner, and craft table.
+Tumbling Tunes also offers two drop-off sessions, Drop & Shop and Parents' Night Out (all ages), as well as after-school care.
+Reservations are required.
+Enrollment is ongoing, and semesters are prorated from the time of registration.

 Wood Kingdom West — Farmingdale